 People don’t change unless they are challenged, and the most lasting change occurs when people find their own answers to questions.
 When immediate gratification and the “easy way” are the norm, horses require people to be engaged in mental work in order to be successful.
 With horses, residents can practice new behaviors in a therapeutic environment and learn that in changing themselves, they do have the power to change the world around them.

+Heartland Behavioral Health Services provides acute inpatient and residential treatment services to children and adolescents at our treatment facilities in Nevada, Missouri.
 We cannot offer a diagnosis, counseling or recommendations online, however, our professional staff offer 24/7 assessments at no cost.
 We can be reached anytime by calling 800-654-9605.
 If you need immediate medical assistance, contact 911 or seek the nearest emergency room.